dotnet/AspNetCore.Docs/aspnetcore/security/authentication/azure-ad-b2c.md

 [Azure Active Directory B2C](/azure/active-directory-b2c/active-directory-b2c-overview) (Azure AD B2C) is a cloud identity management solution for your web and mobile apps.
 The service provides global, scalable, cloud-based authentication to web apps and APIs using individual accounts, social network accounts, and federated enterprise accounts for apps hosted in the cloud and on-premises.
 Additionally, Azure AD B2C can provide multifactor authentication with very little configuration.

-This page demonstrates using Azure AD B2C with ASP.NET Core in Visual Studio 2017.
 In this tutorial, you will learn how to:

 > [!div class="checklist"]
 > * Create an Azure Active Directory B2C tenant
 > * Register an app in Azure AD B2C
-> * Create an ASP.NET Core Web Application configured to use the Azure AD B2C tenant for authentication
+> * Use Visual Studio to create an ASP.NET Core Web Application configured to use the Azure AD B2C tenant for authentication
 > * Configure policies controlling the behavior of the Azure AD B2C tenant

 ## Prerequisites